 WARNING: Do not attempt to service, repair, or modify the airbag supplemental restraint systems or its fuses.
-See your authorized dealer.
+Contact your authorized dealer as soon as possible.

 WARNING: Modifying or adding equipment to the front end of the vehicle (including frame, bumper, front end body structure and tow hooks) may affect the performance of the airbag system, increasing the risk of injury.
 Do not modify the front end of the vehicle.